 New facilities that are required to be metered shall be metered within 90 days after construction of the facility is completed.
 Existing facilities within the SWUCA not previously required to be metered were required to be metered by January 1, 2003.
 Once a facility is required to be metered, it shall remain so, and pumpage shall continue to be reported, even if the facility is later associated with a permit below metering thresholds.
+However, a permittee may submit an application for a Letter Modification to remove the metering requirement for any facility required to be metered after January 1, 2020, provided that the facility's permitted withdrawals are also reduced below metering thresholds.
 Typically, individual facilities permitted for less than 10,000 gpd are not required to be metered.